allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 ### Docker

 Docker is what is referred to as a "containerization" platform.
-Essentially, it is software (like the programming language we'll use in the course, Java), which ensures that programs run the same way _everywhere_.
+Essentially, it is software  which ensures that programs run the same way _everywhere_.
+Docker is developed with the same goal as that of the Java language we'll learn in this course--that software should work the same regardless of where it's run.
 Our Docker "images" will contain a single, standard Unix (Ubuntu) operating system.
 This minimizes technical issues and allows developers to concentrate on their code, rather than system specs.

-* When you get to this step in the practical, get the attention of either the professor or class TLs before proceeding.

 - [ ] Download and install Docker.
 * Depending on your operating system's version, you may need a specific platform.
 Consult your OS when considering the following options: